 Meantime, what we have is perhaps just an inexact shorthand for it all.
 Anyhow, homily done.

 If you are a patient, after talking to you and/or examining you, your acupuncturist will choose which acupuncture theory is appropriate for you.

 This choice helps him decide which acupuncture points to use and how to interpret the result.

 Sometimes acupuncturists base their treatments for all their patients around one particular system or school of thought.
 They become experts in that particular way of diagnosing and treating their patients.
 They don’t mind the occasional situation where that particular system is inappropriate.

-Sometimes acupuncture points are chosen that embrace a number of different theories together or do a number of things at once.
+Sometimes we choose a treatment that combines a number of different theories together.
+Or perhaps a point does several things at once, or when in combination with other points.
 The art of choosing and combining acupuncture points is a huge and important subject: many books have been written about it.

 Then there are other ideas which go a long way to explaining much modern chronic disease.
 For example, have a look at the terrorist lurking within.